defended-net/malwatch/README.md

 # Documentation

-Quick Start guide, advanced usage, changelog and other resources for both users and developers are available at our [Documentation](https://docs.defended.net/malwatch)
+Advanced usage, changelog and other information for users and developers is available at our [Documentation](https://docs.defended.net/malwatch)

 # Community